 A: If you hold your shares in street name, you must provide your broker, bank or other nominee with instructions in order to vote these shares.
 To do so, you should follow the directions regarding voting instructions provided to you by your bank, broker or other nominee.
 If your bank, broker or nominee holds your shares in its name and you do not instruct them how to vote, they will have discretion to vote your shares on routine matters, including the ratification of the selection of the Company's independent public accounting firm (Proposal 2).
-However, they will not have discretion to vote on non-routine matters without direction from you, including the election of directors (Proposal 1).
+However, they will not have discretion to vote on non-routine matters without direction from you, including the election of directors (Proposal 1) and the amendment and restatement of the Fifth Amended and Restated 2008 Stock and Annual Incentive Plan (Proposal 3).
 Accordingly, broker non-votes will not occur at the Annual Meeting in connection with Proposal 2.
-Broker non-votes may occur in connection with Proposal 1; however, broker non-votes will have no effect on the outcome of Proposal 1.
+Broker non-votes may occur in connection with Proposals 1 and 3; however, broker non-votes will have no effect on the outcome of Proposals 1 and 3.